yooseongsil/clean-code-javascript-ko/README-en.md

 **[⬆ back to top](#table-of-contents)**

 ### Remove duplicate code
-Never ever, ever, under any circumstance, have duplicate code.
-There's no reason for it and it's quite possibly the worst sin you can commit as a professional developer.
-Duplicate code means there's more than one place to alter something if you need to change some logic.
-JavaScript is untyped, so it makes having generic functions quite easy.
-Take advantage of that!
-Tools like [jsinspect](https://github.com/danielstjules/jsinspect) can help you find duplicate code eligible for refactoring.
+Do your absolute best to avoid duplicate code.
+Duplicate code is bad because it means that there's more than one place to alter something if you need to change some logic.

+Imagine if you run a restaurant and you keep track of your inventory: all your tomatoes, onions, garlic, spices, etc. If you have multiple lists that you keep this on, then all have to be updated when you serve a dish with tomatoes in them.
+If you only have one list, there's only one place to update!

+Oftentimes you have duplicate code because you have two or more slightly different things, that share a lot in common, but their differences force you to have two or more separate functions that do much of the same things.
+Removing duplicate code means creating an abstraction that can handle this set of different things with just one function/module/class.

+Getting the abstraction right is critical, that's why you should follow the SOLID principles laid out in the *Classes* section.
+Bad abstractions can be worse than duplicate code, so be careful!
+Having said this, if you can make a good abstraction, do it!
+Don't repeat yourself, otherwise you'll find yourself updating multiple places anytime you want to change one thing.

 **Bad:**
 ```javascript